Personal Projects

 *All projects on this page were made only for Windows PC.

-Movement Shooter
+Movement FPS

-My first ever FPS character controller
+My first ever character controllerSome very old versions:

-I attempted to recreate the slide-jumping from Warframe, rocket jumping from Team Fortress 2, and the grappling hook from Titanfall 2 all in one character controller with first and third person view.
+Water shader + rigidbody buoyancy side projectI attempted to recreate the slide-jumping from Warframe, rocket jumping from Team Fortress 2, and the grappling hook from Titanfall 2 all in one character controller with first and third person view.

-The player model and clothing were modeled in Blender by me, animations are from Mixamo.
+The player model and clothing were modeled in Blender by me, most animations are from Mixamo.
 All environment assets were either free or made by me as well.

 As a Blender exercise (and because I love character creators) I created a range of cosmetic items and a simple menu to equip/recolor them.